 - Periappendiceal lymphadenopathy

-If appendix is normal
+If no pathologic appendix

 - Location of the appendix is important when surgery may be needed.
 At least when atypically located, the description should include both area in relation to surface landmarks, as well as relation to internal structures, particularly the cecum.